Saqsy/cs-uob-overview-of-architecture.github.io/exam.md

 Your grade for the unit will come from two in-class tests, which are exams in all but name.
 The first will be worth 40%, and will cover Kira's part of the unit; the second will be worth 60%, and will cover John's part of the unit.
 In each test, half the marks will be from a practical component (where you'll be doing the same sort of thing as in your weekly assignments) and the other half will be from an online theory component on Blackboard (where you'll be doing the same sort of thing as in your weekly workshops).

-The first class test **worth 40% of the unit** will be held in week 6 on Wednesday October 23rd at 10am.
+The first class test **worth 40% of the unit** will be held in week 6 on Friday October 31st at 1pm.
 For most students, this will be in MVB 2.11 (the same room as your weekly labs).
 Students with Alternative Exam Arrangements (AEAs) such as extra time will take the test in a different venue, usually MVB 1.15, but will be emailed seperately by the school office to confirm this.

-The second class test **worth 60% of the unit** will be held in week 13 on Thursday December 12th at 1pm.
+The second class test **worth 60% of the unit** will be held in week 13 on Thursday December 18th at 1pm.
 Again, for most students this will be in MVB 2.11 (the same room as your weekly labs).
 Students with Alternative Exam Arrangements (AEAs) such as extra time will take the test in a different venue, usually MVB 1.15, but will be emailed seperately by the school office to confirm this.

 The following rules will apply for assessments taking place as an in class test.
 They have been designed in line with the University’s [exam regulations](https://www.bristol.ac.uk/media-library/sites/academic-quality/documents/taught-code/annexes/university-examination-regulations.pdf) and to ensure standardisation across units.

-* In class tests are in **person** and cannot be sat remotely.
+* In class tests are **in-person** and cannot be sat remotely.
 Submitting anything from outside the test room will be considered academic malpractice.
 * Once in the test room you are required to be silent.
 * No additional time will be allowed for students arriving late.
 * No one is allowed to leave in the first 30 minutes or final 15 minutes of the test.
 Everyone is to remain in the room.